cyclosproject/cyclos4-ui/README.md

 The `body` tag has the `dark` class added for users that prefer the dark theme.
 Also, several class names are provided which adapt to light / dark variants.
 They are based on variables set on `src/_definitions.scss`, and are:

 - `primary-color`: Sets the `color` property to the primary theme color.
-Is invariant regarding light / dark theme.
 - `primary-bg`: Sets the `background-color` property to the primary theme color, and the `color` property to a contrast color, allowing readable text.
-Is invariant regarding light / dark theme.
-- `secondary-color`: Sets the `color` property to the secondary theme color.
-Is invariant regarding light / dark theme.
-- `secondary-bg`: Sets the `background-color` property to the secondary theme color, and the `color` property to a contrast color, allowing readable text.
-Is invariant regarding light / dark theme.
-- `accent-color`: Sets the `color` property to the accent theme color, which defaults to the primary color, but can be set to a different color on light / dark themes.
+- `accent-color`: Sets the `color` property to the accent theme color.
 - `accent-bg`: Sets the `background-color` property to the accent theme color, and the `color` property to a contrast color, allowing readable text.
 - `body-color`: Sets the `color` property to the body text color, which can be set to a different color on light / dark themes.
 - `body-bg`: Sets the `background-color` property to the body background color, and the `color` property to the body text color, allowing readable text.